Martin Luther King

 Concurrent Social Justice Activities

-The Poverty Simulation experience will help participants begin to understand what it might be like to live in a typical low-income family trying to survive from week to week.
+The Poverty Simulation experience will help participants begin to understand what it might be like to live as a typical low-income family trying to survive from week to week.
 RSVP is required, click here for information.
 Approved for LIB 100/201 classes.

 Campus members will read from King’s writings and the works he inspired.

 “Crafting for Our Community” participants will engage in upcycling crafts: turning pillowcases into dresses, weaving plastic bags into sleeping mats.
 These items will be donated to local shelters or health care organizations.

 Upcycling is open to children ages 5 and up, but all children under 16 must be accompanied by an adult.

 RSVP is required, click here for more information.

 Scheduled panelists are Andre Perry, Davenport University; Donald Mitchell Jr., GVSU assistant professor of education; Sherry Johnson, GVSU assistant professor of English and chair of African and African American Studies.